Skip to content

 What are the best pubs in Lancaster?

 Lancaster has 17 pubs with beer gardens inside the LA1 postcode.
-For history, The Three Mariners (15th century) and Merchants 1688 (17th century vaults) lead the city.
-For evening sun, The Water Witch and The White Cross on the canal are the classic picks.
-For food and groups, Greaves Park and The Borough are hard to beat.
-And for a proper local pint, The Gregson Centre (CAMRA Club of the Year 2025) is the standout.
+For history, The Three Mariners (15th century) and Merchants 1688 (17th-century vaults) lead the city.
+For evening sun, The Water Witch on the canal and The George & Dragon on St George's Quay are the classic picks.
+For food and groups, Greaves Park, The White Cross and The Borough are strong options.
+For a proper local pint, The Gregson Centre is the CAMRA-award-winning standout.
 Full write-ups above.

 Which Lancaster pub has the best beer garden for evening sun?